jacobjmarks/thoughts/content/posts/20230401-enabling-c#-sonar-analysers-in-visual-studio-code/index.md

 # images: ["posts/20230401-enabling-c#-sonar-analysers-in-visual-studio-code/opengraph.png"]
 ---

-The C# Sonar analysers provide immense value in identifying bugs, vulnerabilities and code smells within your code.
+The C# Sonar analysers provide immense value in identifying bugs, vulnerabilities and code smells during development.
 Here's how you can enable them for use in Visual Studio Code.

 <!--more-->